Relatively Speaking represents one of the major benefits of membership in the Alberta Genealogical Society!

 Publication & Delivery

 The journal is published quarterly in February, May, August and November.
 The publication is currently delivered in print form and by electronic means.
-Beginning in 2017, Relatively Speaking will be sent out only in digital format (PDF).
+Beginning in late 2016, Relatively Speaking was delivered to all AGS members in digital format (PDF); and, those specifically subscribing to the print edition received copies in both formats.
+Members still have an option.
 AGS Members may read the current and the last four years of the digitized RS on the Members Area pages of the website.

 Submissions are welcome from anyone interested in family history.
 A style guide for authors can be found here that offers advice and assistance as to size, accompanying images, references and subject matter.
 We especially encourage articles appropriate to our Mission Statement, in particular those that demonstrate how writers arrived at their conclusions and that show the sources of their data.
 Contact the Editor for more information on how to get your story published.